 Once they established their platform, Snap Ads gave Adidas the ability to use video to spread the “Here to Create” message to the public.
 Without them even trying, influencer marketing came into play when world-famous athletes praised the campaign for its creativity and encouraged their fans to check out the ads and videos that Adidas was creating.

 To maximize engagement, they used to measured metrics to serve consumers ads that were relevant to their favourite sport.
 They also realized that there was contextual alignment and higher performance when they placed ads in the high school foot Two-a-Day story.
 Adidas also launched local filters that feature the campaign message so that Snapchatters could create and be a part of the “Here to Create” movement.

 Media outreach plays an important role in any successful marketing strategy.
-It not only gets more people connected with your brand, but it gives brands a creative way to advertise themselves.
-It is very important to stay ahead of the curve and no what is going on in the digital world, because like it or not that is where we are heading.
-It is unavoidable if you want to be successful in the market and with your target audience.
+It not only gets more people connected with your brand, but it also gives brands an opportunity to advertise themselves in creative ways.
+This is very important to stay ahead of the curve and know what is going on in the digital world.
+After all, like it or not, that is where we are heading.
+Keeping up with digital trends is unavoidable if you want to be successful in the market and with your target audience.

 Do you need help building a brand that stands out?
 If you sign up for any of our PR packages, our team at Pressfarm can help you do just that!

 Once we’re developed a professional press release, written compelling guest posts, and designed a creative media kit for you, you’ll be able to command attention in your industry.

 Moreover, beyond content creation, we can help you with content distribution to get your brand in front of the right eyes.
 By submitting your content to respected media outlets as well as startup directories, we can help boost your online visibility.

 Additionally, with custom media lists and access to our media database of over 1 million contacts, you can connect with the best journalists in your niche.
 With Pressfarm, you can build a memorable brand image and make heads turn.